abeschneider/PEGParser.jl/README.md

 ## Caveats

-This code is not very well tested yet and isn't yet finished, so use at your own risk (I wrote this while on vacation).
-It is, without any question, a work in progress.

-While I have not benchmarked any of this, the hope is that it should be relatively fast.
-The grammar itself is created using macros.
-The parsing has very little overhead and additionally has caching.
-That said, without any benchmarking, this is just conjecture.

-Additionally, little to now error checking is performed.
-The macros probably need some serious review.
-And while there are a bunch of unit tests, they fall very short from full coverage.
+This is still very much a work in progress and doesn't yet have as much test coverage as I would like.

+The error handling still needs a lot of work.
+Currently only a single error will be emitted, but the hope is to allow multiple errors to be returned.